apysarevskyi/apysarevskyi.github.io/index.md

-# Andrii Pysarevskyi - Data Analyst Portfolio
+# Andrii Pysarevskyi - Data Analyst

 Welcome to my portfolio!
 I am a data analyst with a psychological background, which gives me a unique perspective when analyzing data.
 My interest in data analysis began during my psychology studies, particularly through my work in statistics.
 I am focused on using data to support decision-making processes, combining both analytical skills and insights into human behavior.
 Over the past six months, I’ve developed my expertise in Python-based data analysis, working on projects that demonstrate my ability to uncover actionable insights.